-You can watch the sneak peek, dropped back in December, right here:
+You can also watch the sneak peek of The Beatles: Get Back, dropped back in December, right here:

 “We wanted to give the fans of The Beatles all over the world a holiday treat, so we put together this five-minute sneak peek at our upcoming theatrical film The Beatles: Get Back,” Jackson said in a press release.
 “We hope it will bring a smile to everyone’s faces and some much-needed joy at this difficult time.”

 The Beatles: Get Back contains 56 hours of never-before-seen footage of the iconic and beloved British rock band.
 The footage was first filmed in 1969 by director Michael Lindsay-Hogg for a TV special.
-That never panned out, so Jackson is finishing up the job.
-In addition to video footage, the documentary also contains some of the 150 hours of unheard audio recorded for the special.
+Unfortunately, that never panned out, so Jackson has finished up the job.

 Walt Disney Studios

 This stunning footage of The Beatles in their recording studio is truly something to behold.
-It’s a special gift for bands of the legendary band and we cannot wait to see the documentary in full.
+It’s a special gift for bands of the legendary band.
+We cannot wait to see the documentary in full.
 This is a slice of music history.

 Originally published on December 21, 2020.

 This post has affiliate links, which means we may earn advertising money if you buy something.
 This doesn’t cost you anything extra, we just have to give you the heads up for legal reasons.
 Click away!